Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/borders.md

 Or modify the default `border-color` of a component:

 {{< design-callout-alert >}}
-The **second and third** border color variants should not be used because they do not respect the Orange Design System specifications.
+These border color variants, which are just **examples illustrating the use of this color utility**, should not be used because they do not respect the Orange Design System specifications.

-Please refer to the [Web UI Kit/Core elements/Line Styles](https://system.design.orange.com/0c1af118d/p/395b5b-web-ui-kit/b/64fd11) guidelines on the Orange Design System website.
 {{< /design-callout-alert >}}

 {{< example >}}